Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 Conclusion

-If you work without formal job benefits, there is a very high chance you are eligible for the E-Shram Card.
-The eligibility criteria are simple and inclusive, ensuring that no genuine unorganised worker is left out.
+If you work without formal job benefits, there is a very high chance that you are eligible for the E-Shram Card.
+Whether you are a labourer, delivery worker, domestic helper, or self-employed individual, this scheme is meant to support you.

 Leave a Comment